 Behind the Scenes at the Farm-to-Table Garden

 We are ready to share our secrets.
-Join Kyle and the team as they walk you through the rain water collection system that was built on property and other important items that help keep our garden in perfect condition.
+Join our team as they walk you through the rain water collection system that was built on property and other important items that help keep our garden in perfect condition.
 These systems are eco-friendly, low cost and great do-it-yourself projects for your home garden.

 Join our garden team for this informative and fun workshop.
 Certain plant combinations not only add to a beautiful garden, they also work together to create an environment that will encourage growth and an overall healthy garden.
 Discover these combinations and their benefits and bring your new knowledge to your home garden!